Generate VHT-Data field

 NU is the number of users, from 1 to 4.
 If specified as an integer or binary vector, the setting applies to all users.
 If specified as a row vector or binary matrix, the setting for each user is specified in the corresponding column, as an

 The scrambler initialization used on the transmission data follows the process described in IEEE® Std 802.11™-2012, Section 18.104.22.168 and IEEE Std 802.11ad™-2012, Section 21.3.9.
 The header and data fields that follow the scrambler initialization field (including data padding bits) are scrambled by XORing each bit with a length-127 periodic sequence generated by the polynomial S(x) = x7+x4+1.
-The octets of the PSDU (Physical Layer Service Data Unit) are placed into a bit stream, and within each octet, bit 0 (LSB) is first and bit 7 (MSB) is last.
-The generation of the sequence and the XOR operation are shown in this figure:
+The octets of the PSDU are placed into a bit stream and, within each octet, bit 0 (LSB) is first and bit 7 (MSB) is last.
+This figure shows the generation of the sequence and the XOR operation.

 Conversion from integer to bits uses left-MSB orientation.
 For example,